TheNotary/bundlegem/README.md

 # BundleGem: A Gem Project Generator with User Defined Templates
 [![Gem Version](https://badge.fury.io/rb/bundlegem.svg)](https://badge.fury.io/rb/bundlegem)

-The goal of the project is to allow users to define templates in the most native form to all technologist: Directory Structures, short commands, and helpful commands which make the gem's usage completely visible!
+The goal of the project is to allow users to define templates in the most native form to all technologist: Directory Structures, short commands, and helpful commands which make the project's usage completely visible!

-The benefits of using this repo to create gems rather than bundler is that you can choose to create 'classes' of gems.
-By classes, I mean that there are different types of 'gems', there are basic library gems, that are just code and can only be used from other code, there are command line application gems, those are gems that are run on the command line and include a binary file, and there are also web interface gems, those are gems which spin up a simple web interface and request that the user connect to it's server on what ever port it has spun up on.
-Depending on your field of specialty, you may be able to imagine other classes of gems that will aid you in your work.

-All of these 'classes of gems' as I refer to them, start out with a different code base, consistent with all other gems of the same class.
-This 'class based' approach to gem creation is different from the adaptive approach that other gem generators are based on.
+Programming often involves a lot of boilerplate and configuration "boot strapping" before you can get going actually writing any code.
+To automate this aspect of creating new projects and microservices, bundlegem allows you to run a simple command `bundlegem -t my-c-embedded-template project-name` and it will clone a template you've made with exact specifications, update the names of files and references within the files to match your project name, run any commands specified in your template.
+What once would have been a 5-10 minute distraction of remembering and implementing all those little patterns, testing dependencies, and pipeline definitions now happens immediately with a single command.

-The most beneficial aspect of this gem is that it allows you to specify exactly how you want your 'default starting gem' to look, rather than rely on what someone else thought would be generally helpful.
+The most beneficial aspect of BundleGem is that it allows you to specify exactly how you want your 'default starting project' to look, rather than rely on what someone else thought would be generally helpful.

 ### Installation